wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 An identical version stamp indicates that multiple Geode members updated the same entry at the same time.
 To resolve a concurrent update, a Geode member always applies (or keeps) the region entry that has the highest membership ID; the region entry having the lower membership ID is discarded.

-**Note:** When a Geode member discards an update message (either for an out-of-order update or when resolving a concurrent update), it does not pass the discarded event to an event listener for the region.
+**注意:** When a Geode member discards an update message (either for an out-of-order update or when resolving a concurrent update), it does not pass the discarded event to an event listener for the region.
 You can track the number of discarded updates for each member using the `conflatedEvents` statistic.
 See [Geode Statistics List](https://geode.apache.org/docs/guide/17/reference/statistics_list.html#statistics_list).
 Some members may discard an update while other members apply the update, depending on the order in which each member receives the update.
 For this reason, the `conflatedEvents` statistic differs for each Geode member.
 The example below describes this behavior in more detail.

 The following example shows how a concurrent update is handled in a cluster of three Geode members.
 Assume that Members A, B, and C have membership IDs of 1, 2, and 3, respectively.
 Each member currently stores an entry, X, in their caches at version C2 (the entry was last updated by member C):